DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

        - Low storage volumes could be an indicator of a future denial of service, for example.
 Imagine attempting to update a game before playing, but you cannot update the game because you are out of storage space.
 This would be an example of a denial of service.
        - An increase in blocked firewall connections could be an indication of attempted cyberattacks, most notably a denial of service or distributed denial of service.
 Imagine an attacker sending traffic during a distributed denial of service, but you notice this and have the bandwidth to support it.
 An attacker may see that you are still online and send even more data as a result, but these blocked connections would be an indicator of this potentially happening.
        - High CPU usage on a router could be an indicator that you should upgrade before the router becomes overworked and enters a failed state, eliminating your internet connection.
+       - An increase in Intrusion Detection System (IDS) alerts is a Key Risk Indicator (KRI).
 - 6.3.4 Backup verification data
     - Managers should periodically inspect the results of backups to verify that the process functions effectively and meets the organization’s data protection needs
         - this might include reviewing logs, inspecting hash values, or requesting an actual restore of a system or file